Management and Entrepreneurship

 MGMT 3704.
 Women in Leadership

-Presents the best practices of successful women technology leaders.
-Features a series of in-depth discussions and case studies where experts share the principles upon which they have created their businesses.
-Includes topics on vision, value creation, branding, product development and testing, recruitment and team building, management, financing, communication skills, networking, exit strategy and social impact.
+This course presents the best practices of successful women technology leaders.
+It features a series of in-depth discussions and case studies where experts share the principles upon which they have created their businesses.
+Includes topics on vision, value creation, branding, product development and testing, recruitment and team building, management, financing, communication skills, networking, exit strategy, and social impact.
 (2 units)

 Open to MBA students only.
 Prerequisite: None.